- Remuneration policy

 The award of incentives is balanced with regard for the Company's results and objectives, the competitive envrionment, market stituation and outlook, the purpose of the individual instruments as well as personal performance.

-The Executive Management has no pension plan paid by the Company, but receives benefits such as company phone and car.
+The Executive Management has no pension plan paid by the Company, but receives benefits such as company phone.

-Fixed salary for the Executive Management totalled USD 2.1 million in 2016, whereas total remuneration including bonuses and options amounted to USD 2.9 million in 2016 against USD 5.8 million in 2015.
-In 2016, Jan Rindbo received a bonus of USD 0.4 million including retention bonus, while Martin Badsted and Ejner Bonderup both received a bonus of USD 0.1 million.
-The value of share options granted to the Executive Management amounted to USD 0.2 million (USD 0.4 million).
-In determining the exercise price, a 10% margin is added to the market price at the grant date so that the options are not of value to the receivers until the shareholders have received a 10% return.
-At the grant date, the theoretical value of the options corresponded to 12% of the Executive Management’s fixed salary.
+Fixed salary for the Executive Management totalled USD 1.6 million in 2017, whereas total remuneration including bonuses and options amounted to USD 2.4 million in 2017 against USD 2.1 million in 2016.
+In 2017, Jan Rindbo received a bonus of USD 0.4 million including retention bonus, while Martin Badsted received a bonus of USD 0.2 million.
+The value of share options granted to the Executive Management amounted to USD 0.2 million (USD 0.2 million in 2016).
+In determining the exercise price, a 10% premium is added to the market price at the grant date so that the options are not of value to the receivers until the shareholders have received a 10% return.
+At the grant date, the theoretical value of the options corresponded to 19% of the Executive Management’s fixed salary.
 The limit according to NORDEN’s remuneration policy is 150%.
 The Executive Management is required to reinvest 25% of any gain on their options in NORDEN shares and to keep these shares for a number of years.
-For a more detailed description of the share option programmes, see note 32 to the financial statements.
+For a more detailed description of the share option programmes, see note 31 to the financial statements.

 3. Resignation and retention